jdaly13/yellow-in-green/README.md

 We use GitHub Actions for continuous integration and deployment.
 Anything that gets into the `main` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.

-## Testing

-### Vitest

-For lower level tests of utilities and individual components, we use `vitest`.
-We have DOM-specific assertion helpers via [`@testing-library/jest-dom`](https://testing-library.com/jest-dom).

 ### Linting

 This project uses ESLint for linting.
 That is configured in `.eslintrc.js`.

 ### Formatting

 We use [Prettier](https://prettier.io/) for auto-formatting in this project.
 It's recommended to install an editor plugin (like the [VSCode Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)) to get auto-formatting on save.
-There's also a `npm run format` script you can run to format all files in the project. - again
+There's also a `npm run format` script you can run to format all files in the project.